technohiker/obsidian-multi-properties/README.md

 - If I attempt to add a hashtag in Obsidian, it will be ignored.
 The hashtag is still recognized in the note, but the tag itself is now in quotes, including the hashtag.
 - Tag field accepts both a Set, and an array of strings.
 - If I merge a note in Obsidian, properties that are meant to only hold one value will be overwritten.

+## Tests:

+- A single prop of any type can be added.
+- Multiple props of any type can be added.
+- Overwrite should work properly.
+- If adding a prop with the same name, then it should not overwrite.
+- Works on all targeted notes.
+- Lists are properly updated.
+- Right-click action comes up on folder select.
+- Right-click action comes up on multi-file select.